reazen/relude-reason-react/README.md

 > npm run demo
 ```

-Below is a somewhat contrived/simple example fo what a `ReludeReact` component might look like.
+Below is a somewhat contrived/simple example of what a `ReludeReact` component might look like.

 ```reason
 // AnimalListView.re